-(a) Any and all claims, counterclaims, demands, cause of action, disputes, controversies, and other matters in question arising out of or relating to this and Auction Agreement involving the parties and/or their respective representatives (all of which are referred to herein as AClaims@), even though some or all of such Claims allegedly are extra-contractual in nature, whether such Claims sound in contract, tort, or otherwise, at law or in equity, under state or federal law, whether provided by statute or the common law, for damages or any other relief, shall be resolved by binding arbitration pursuant to the Federal Arbitration Act as such Act is modified by this and Auction Agreement to arbitrate.
-Although the parties intend that the arbitrators shall refer to Commercial Arbitration Rules of the American Arbitration Association for guidance, except as otherwise provided by this and Auction Agreement, the arbitration shall not be conducted by the American Arbitration Association but instead shall be self-administered by the parties until the arbitrators are selected and then it shall be self-administered by the arbitrators.
+(a) Any and all claims, counterclaims, demands, cause of action, disputes, controversies, and other matters in question arising out of or relating to this Sale Transfer and Auction Agreement involving the parties and/or their respective representatives (all of which are referred to herein as AClaims@), even though some or all of such Claims allegedly are extra-contractual in nature, whether such Claims sound in contract, tort, or otherwise, at law or in equity, under state or federal law, whether provided by statute or the common law, for damages or any other relief, shall be resolved by binding arbitration pursuant to the Federal Arbitration Act as such Act is modified by this Sale Transfer and Auction Agreement to arbitrate.
+Although the parties intend that the arbitrators shall refer to Commercial Arbitration Rules of the American Arbitration Association for guidance, except as otherwise provided by this Sale Transfer and Auction Agreement, the arbitration shall not be conducted by the American Arbitration Association but instead shall be self-administered by the parties until the arbitrators are selected and then it shall be self-administered by the arbitrators.

 (b) The arbitration proceedings shall be conducted in Wilmington, Delaware.